johnwcowan/r7rs-work/TallyCowan.md

 Returns a newly allocated tally with no observations.
 When the tally is invoked with a real number as an argument, the number is injected as an observation.
-When the tally is invoked with an eof object, an opaque *state* is returned.
+When the tally is invoked with an end of file object, an opaque state object is returned.
 It is an error to modify this object.
+It is explicitly permitted to add more observations after injecting an end of file object.
+The state objects returned by the injection of multiple end of file objects may or may not be the same (in the sense of `eqv?`).

 The various procedures below are provided for extracting statistics from the state.
-It is explicitly permitted to add more observations after specifying an eof object.

 `(make-histogram ` *low high width*`)`